leandro32x/AI-Playground/README.md

 # 🤖 AI-Playground 🧠

-Welcome to the **Artificial Intelligence Playground** repository!
-This repository serves as a hands-on playground for the artificial intelligence course I am currently taking ("Introduction to AI with Python" from Domestika).
-Throughout this course, we'll be diving deep into the fascinating world of AI, exploring various algorithms, techniques, and concepts that power intelligent systems. 🚀
+Welcome to my **AI Playground** repository!
+This is my personal space for experimenting and learning about artificial intelligence.
+Here, I embark on a journey to explore the exciting world of AI, experimenting with various algorithms, techniques, and concepts that power intelligent systems. 🚀